 Cancer: A Silent Tragedy

 In Africa, cancers of the cervix and breast are not just diseases, but tragedies.
-Tragedies played out in the theatres of silence in the informal settlements, squatter camps, peri-urban communities and rural villages, where women have no voice and where the prevailing belief is that cancer is a disease of shame, often associated with a fatalistic curse for having lived an immoral life, or some form of witchcraft.
+Tragedies played out in the theatres of silence in informal settlements, squatter camps, peri-urban communities and rural villages, where women have no voice and the prevailing belief is that cancer is a disease of shame, often associated with a fatalistic curse for having lived an immoral life, or some form of witchcraft.

 Scope of the Challenge